Build A DIY Playset For Your Backyard

 Why not just buy an outdoor playground for our backyard?

-After looking at all the premade treehouses, playsets and playgrounds we came to the conclusion that they were either too cheaply made or the overall price was just too expensive.
+After examining all the premade treehouses, playsets, and playgrounds, we concluded that they were either too cheaply made or too expensive overall.

-The main playsets my husband wanted to get were from places that don’t even list the prices in their catalogs (what does that tell you about price??!)
-Therefore, this DIY family decided to build our own DIY outdoor children’s playset
+My husband wanted to get the main playsets from places that don’t even list the prices in their catalogs (what does that tell you about price??!)
+Therefore, this DIY family decided to build our own DIY outdoor children’s playset.

 At the end of this post, I will list the cheaper outdoor playsets that we considered buying.